crond-jaist/cylms/README.md

 ## Utilization

-The two main operations supported by CyLMS are:
+The two main operations supported by CyLMS are introduced below:

 1. **Convert training content to SCORM package and add it to LMS**